This post was updated in June 2020.

 These measures could potentially save you €424, bringing down your total expenses to €706 (€140 per day for a couple = €70 per person).

-Of course, everything depends on choices.
-I chose not to worry about my budget on this trip, because we wanted to celebrate our wedding anniversary and it was only a short trip.
+Of course, everything depends on the choices you make.
+I chose not to worry about our Ireland vacation cost, because we wanted to celebrate our wedding anniversary and it was only a short trip.

-We were a lot more careful with our budget during our yearlong trip around the world, as we wanted to travel as long as possible.
+We were a lot more careful with our budget during our yearlong trip around the world because we wanted to travel as long as possible.